embEDUx/documentation/src/troubleshooting/rootfs/monitoring-package-installation.md

 1. The next step shows how to monitor the output of the package build log.
 Those who are familiar with the [portage package manager](TODO) already know what to do.
-The examples uses `tail` to continuously read the ***build.log*** and to initially display the most current line in in the ***build.log***.
+The example uses `tail` to continuously read the ***build.log*** and to initially display the most current line in in the ***build.log***.

     ```
-root@localhost ~ # tail -n1 -f
+root@localhost ~ # tail -n1 -f /var/tmp/portage/net-wireless/gnuradio-3.7.6.1-r2/temp/build.log
     ```

-        /var/tmp/portage/net-wireless/gnuradio-3.7.6.1-r2/temp/build.log
         ... first line of the file appears right after the command has been fired...
         ... second line appears eventually if the build is still running ...
         ... many more to follow if you wait long enough

     The important information is not the output itself, but that the output is changing after the command has been started.
 If the build process hung, there would be no more output after the first line.
 This is not the case in the example since there's a second line of output after a couple of seconds, which showactivity of the ongoing build process.
+Keep in mind that the build is proceeding very slowly when running inside a Virtual Machine.
+This means, the time until the next line is emitted by the build process can easily reach 30 seconds ore more.